 Introduction to Management Accounting, 16th edition (2014), Horngren, Sundem, Burgstahler and Schatzberg.
 You can purchase a digital copy of this book on Amazon for much less than the cost of a hardcopy copy.
 Textbook readings are primarily for reference, a useful resource for reinforcing more challenging content.
 The text will be particularly helpful for students less familiar with finance and accounting topics.

-Review Sessions (optional)
+Review Sessions (recommended)

 The TA will hold multiple review sessions throughout the term that provide additional practice with the key concepts and mechanics of the content.
+More information about the review sessions is on the Canyas course site.

 Exams